Skip to main content

 Creates a new interval variable and adds it to the model.

-An interval variable represents an unknown interval (a task, operation, action) that the solver assign a value in such a way to satisfy all constraints.
-An interval variable has a start, end and length.
+An interval variable represents an unknown interval (a task, operation, action) that the solver assigns a value in such a way as to satisfy all constraints.
+An interval variable has a start, end, and length.
 In a solution, start ≤ end and length = end - start.

 Parameters